SivaAdithya10/idfc-fame-5/README.md

     **Note:** The `rehype-raw` and `react-syntax-highlighter` dependencies have been installed to resolve build issues.

 **Note:** The chat interface now allows selection of specific Gemini models (`gemini-2.5-pro` (default), `gemini-2.5-flash`, `gemini-2.5-flash-lite`).

+#### UI/UX Enhancements

+*   **Chat Page Layout**: The "Quick Questions" section and the main chat interface on the AI Chat Support page are now stacked vertically instead of side-by-side.
+This resolves the overlapping issue and improves readability on wider screens.
+*   **Auto-Scroll to Bottom**: The chat interface on the AI Chat Support page now automatically scrolls to the very bottom when the page is loaded, ensuring the chat input box is always visible.

 ### Fix for TypeError: B.map is not a function